sri-arjuna/SWARM/docs/First Steps.md

 * cfg.set "file" var "val"	; Sets the value of 'var' to 'val' in 'file'
 * cfg.edit "file"		; Full fledged conf file editor, with customizable multiple-choice-options
 * rnd _[max | min max ]_ 	; prints a random number between 0-100; or 0-max.
+* swarm -p "DIR" [options]      ; Used passed dir as menu-base and browse and execute from there on

 But there is more: